Mahmoud0x00/HOST_EYE/README.md

 # HOST_EYE

-Small Bash Script For checking List of the HOSTS and at the end it will give you HTML file containing the up hosts
+have Milions And Milions of the Hosts/Subdomains and want to check if they are up or no ?
+I have coded Small Bash Script For checking them and at the end it will give you HTML file containing the up hosts

 Enjoy!